 The Suunto and Shearwater offer optional air integration.
-The wireless air integration can handle connecting to multiple transmitters to keep an eye on the pressure in the tank and let you know how much more air you have.
+The wireless air integration can handle connecting to multiple transmitters so you can keep an eye on the pressure in the tank and let you know how much more air you have.

-The Descent Mk1 does not have air integration.
+The Descent Mk1 does not have wireless air integration.
 You will need a console with a pressure gauge to keep track of the fill-level in your tank(s) and get air integration through a hose.

 If it’s just a dive computer you can live with a battery life that requires recharging every few days.
 However, when you use it as your everyday watch then you certainly do not want to have to recharge or even change the batteries every couple of days!

-All three units can be used as your daily watch.
-Their size makes them a great watch for many, if not most, wrists.
+All three dive computers can be used as your daily watch.
+Dive computers of that size are a great watch for many, if not most, wrists.

-They come with the standard functions you’d expect from a modern wristwatch.
-You can get the current time, date as well as alarms with either one of them.
+These dive computers come with the standard functions you’d expect from a modern wristwatch.
+You can get the current time and date as well as alarms with either one of them.

 The fact that these dive watches can be worn daily is also visible when you look at the straps.
-While old models have a long piece of silicone to wrap around your wrist, these have high-end, colorful watchbands that you expect on any high-end watch.
+While traditional wrist dive computers have a long piece of silicone strap to wrap around your wrist, these have high-end, colorful watchbands that you expect on any high-end watch.

-The D 5 has a number of different colored straps for diving as well as textile and leather versions.
+The D 5 has a number of different colored straps for scuba diving as well as textile and leather versions.
 Suunto does not offer a metal strap but otherwise, you get a variety for different occasions, whether you go diving or to a theater show.
-The straps are easily changed but not quite as simple as with the Garmin Descent Mk1.
+The straps are easily changed but not quite as simple as with the Descent Mk1 from Garmin.

 The Shearwater device goes a slightly different route.
 It comes with a few choices but as it is a standard watch band size, you can pick pretty much any strap you like and it will fit as they are user-changeable.
-The downside is that you do need to use tools yet to change the strap.
+The downside is that you do need to use tools to change the user-changeable strap.

 You can pretend that a solid dive log on a dive computer is not that important.
 Yet, nobody would want to miss being able to look through the data of previous dives.